 Thumb arthritis, sometimes called basal joint arthritis, is a common cause of pain at the base of the thumb.
 All joints are lined by smooth cartilage, and when this cartilage wears thin, normal motion of the joint can become painful.
 Cartilage can wear out more quickly due to genetics, over-use, or prior injuries.

-Patients with basal joint arthritis experience pain at the base of the thumb that tends to be worse during activities, such as when pinching objects, opening jars, turning doorknobs, or writing.
+Patients with basal joint arthritis experience pain at the base of the thumb that tends to be worse during activities, such as when pinching objects, opening jars, turning doorknobs, getting dressed or writing.

 Thumb arthritis can be diagnosed by talking with your doctor and having them examine your hand.
 X-rays can be useful to see the severity of the cartilage loss, and oftentimes will show development of bone spurs (osteophytes) - see figure above.